dbrait/dbrait-blog/_posts/2016-03-10-Toronto's $358,000 Parking Spot.md

 date: 2016-03-10
 ---

-Yesterday, the City of Toronto released their 2015 parking ticket data.
-The dataset contains information on every parking ticket issued in the city in 2015.
-Inspiried by the fantastic I Quant NY blog, I started exploring the data to see if I could uncover any interesting trends or nuggets of information.
+Yesterday, the City of Toronto released their 2015 parking ticket data which contains information on every ticket last year in the city.
+Inspiried by the fantastic <a href="http://iquantny.tumblr.com/">I Quant NY blog</a>, I started exploring the data to see if I could uncover any interesting trends.
+I used the 2013 and 2014 datasets to ensure that the findings were not aberrations.

 Toronto's most expensive parking ticket is $450.
-There are several infractions that are deemed worthy of that hefty price tag, one of which is "Stand On Street Accessible No Permit".
+There are several infractions that are deemed worthy of that hefty price tag, most of which are some variation of parking in a handicapped area.
+Some of the most frequent addresses are what you would expect: 555 Rexdale Blvd (Woodbine), 1090 Don Mills Rd (Shops at Don Mills) and 3401 Dufferin St (Yorkdale).

-In 2014, 2985 of these tickets were handed out with almost a quarter of them coming from one location, 410 College St.  At 739 tickets, that is a little over 2 tickets a day.
-With each ticket costing $450 a pop, this 410 College St spot generated $332,550 in revenue for the city, just in 2014.
+However, the most ticketed areas are in unlikely places, often claiming victims due to confusing locations or marking.

+For the last three years 410 College St has been the undisputed king of max fine parking tickets, doubling any other Toronto address.
+In the google streetview image below (in which a likely victim is parked in the spot), the signage appears pretty clear but the presence of a handicapped spot is likely the issue.

 ## 410 College St (Across the street) ##
 #### 2015 796 tickets issued for $358,200 ####